neon-iot/cellulariotsys/docs/README.md

 *	Narrowband IoT uplink and downlink synchronization.

 ## What you will learn
-*	What the main design technologies associated to IoT: user-centered or service-centered.
+*	Main design technologies associated to IoT: user-centered or service-centered.
 *	OFDM modulation characteristics as a case example of modulation suitable for service-centered IoT.
 *	Functional layer model of 3GPP standard and basic characteristics.
 *	Narrowband IoT layer model with emphasis on physical and medium access layers.